dylang/node-rss/readme.md

 ## Notes
  * You do not need to escape anything.
 This module will escape characters when necessary.
+ * This module is very fast but you might as well cache the output of xml() and serve it until something changes.

 ## Upcoming features

  * Atom support
  * Feed validation
+ * Feedburner integration
  * More customization
+ * Express middleware for serving feeds
+ * What else?

 # Contributing